Houston Common Car Accident Injuries

 Some injuries may be minor and may require little medical attention, while others may be catastrophic or even fatal.
 For people who survive a severe injury accident, the road to recovery can be extremely challenging.
 If someone else’s reckless or negligent act caused the accident, victims could be eligible to take legal action to secure compensation from the person responsible.

-If you your loved one sustained catastrophic injuries in a car accident caused by another party’s negligence in Texas, you should seek help from a Houston car accident attorney.
+If you your loved one sustained catastrophic injuries in a car accident caused by another party’s negligence in Texas, you should seek help from a car accident lawyer.
 Do not wait to contact Fleming Law, P.C.

 Michael Fleming is Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
 Call us or fill out an online contact form to have our attorney provide a complete evaluation of your case during a free consultation.